The Best Air Dry Clay Projects for Kids… in One Box

 - How-To Book

 The only other supplies you’ll need are a tablecloth or parchment paper to cover your work surface and a bowl of water.
-Paper towels also come in handy to dry off messy hands.
+Paper towels also come in handy clean messy hands.

 Unlike some kits we’ve tried, Tiny Ceramics Studio comes with multiple tutorials that have clear instructions and illustrations for beginners.